ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 #### Captains' Meeting

-Meeting of the Feature Captains to plan the date when the Release Convoy&trade; will be assembled.
+Meeting of the Feature Captains to plan the date when the DORC&trade; will be assembled.

 ### Press Gang